jinhoko/programming-docs/clean-code/chap07-error_handling.md

 ### Use Unchecked Exception
 def) Checked exception : A forced, compile-time exception that must be handled.
 In JAVA, it does not inherit `RuntimeException`. [reference](https://madplay.github.io/post/java-checked-unchecked-exceptions)

 Using checked exception is very **costly**.
 That is, if a small exception logic has changed, we need to change all following logics along function call stacks.
+When implementing critical library, you must catch them.

+Scala doesn't declar checked exception because of higher-order function.
+Use 3rd party library, `no-exceptions` in scala to handl exceptions.
+`throws SomeException` in Java : `@SomeException`(decorator) in scala.

 ### Provide context message with Exceptions
 ```